sriramragav/GettingAndCleaningData/README.md

 * https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml
 for labelling the column headers.

 It is not generally recommended that we have hyphens or parenthesis and so, following the style guide, column header named "tBodyAccJerk-energy()-X" becomes "tBodyAccJerk.energy.x".
-I have chosen to use capitals in the column names (instead of, say "tbodyaccjerk.energy.x" due to readability reasons.
+I have chosen to use capitals in the column names (instead of, say "tbodyaccjerk.energy.x", it reads "tBodyAccJerk.energy.x" for better readability.

 The labelling is done through the following commands: